Ally logo. Go to Ally.com

 invest

-To effectively manage your assets, you need to have a clear understanding of where you stand.
+To effectively manage your assets, you need a clear understanding of where you stand.
 That’s where aggregation comes in.

 What is aggregation?

-When you work with a financial advisor, through Ally Invest Personal Advice, for example, you can access aggregation tools, as well as the expertise and guidance of a dedicated fiduciary, who’s obligated to act in your best interest.
+When you work with a dedicated financial advisor through Ally Invest Personal Advice, you can access aggregation tools, as well as the expertise and guidance of a fiduciary (i.e., someone who’s obligated to act in your best interest).

 Seamlessly balance multiple accounts

-As you amass savings, debts, property and so many other pieces of your complex financial puzzle, it can be easy to forget about the little things.
-But when it comes to developing a financial strategy, the details matter.
-If you’re working with a financial advisor, having the ability to see how your various accounts are allocated can help them work with you on making informed decisions, especially when emergencies pop up.
+As you amass savings, debts, property and so many other pieces of your complex financial puzzle, it can be easy to forget about your ultimate goals.
+If you’re working with a financial advisor, they’ll guide you through making informed decisions based on those goals — or if an emergency ever pops up.

-Aggregation can also assist you in balancing investment risk by helping you find potential gaps in one particular strategy, so you can strike a better balance.
-For example, if you’re taking a conservative approach in your 401(k), you may be able to take on more risk in your other investment accounts.
+Aggregation can also help in balancing investment risk by helping you find potential gaps in your full portfolio.
+For example, if you’re taking a conservative approach in your 401(k), you may be willing to take on more risk in your other investment accounts.

 Empower yourself with aggregation

 Compiling your financial data in one central place is the first step in assessing your financial needs and pursuing your goals.
-The meaningful insights you glean from an aggregation platform can help you make informed investment decisions based on your own data, which helps remove the risk of emotional decision making.
+The meaningful insights you glean from an aggregation platform can help you make informed investment decisions based on your own data.

 Explore more